-If a child arrives after 9.25am, they will be marked as unauthorised.
-If a child is absent and no contact has been made by the family, the school office will contact the family on the first day of absence, as the registers close at 9.10am.
+If a child is absent and no contact has been made by the family, the school office will contact the family on the first day of absence, as the registers close at 08:55.
 If contact cannot be made, school will try to contact the people named as emergency contacts.
 If no contact is possible, the head teacher should be informed and, in the case of prolonged or repeated absence without justification being given, the head teacher will determine whether a referral to the Pupil Attendance Support Team should be made.